 A Bill of Lading is a very crucial document in international trade.
 It serves as a receipt, as well as the contractual undertaking between the carrier and the shipper.
 Once both parties sign the BOL as it is, the bill of lading becomes Clean BoL.
-However, if the carrier makes some comments about the quality or quantity of the cargo, in the Bill of Lading, then we call it the Soiled Bill of Lading.
+However, if the carrier makes some comments about the quality or quantity of the cargo in the Bill of Lading, then we call it the Soiled Bill of Lading.

 In some cases, a carrier may allow damaged goods unknowingly.
-This could happen if the carrier doesn’t have an idea of the content of the shipment, or the shipment is in a container, or is packed such that the carrier has no way of knowing if the shipment is proper or not.
+This could happen if the carrier doesn’t have an idea of the content of the shipment, or the shipment is in a container or is packed such that the carrier has no way of knowing if the shipment is proper or not.

 Soiled Bill of Lading – What it is?

-In simple word, we can say that a Soiled BOL is a bill of lading with remarks about the cargo being defective or in the wrong quantity.
+In simple words, we can say that a Soiled BOL is a bill of lading with remarks about the cargo being defective or in the wrong quantity.
 After a carrier receives the shipment, it can object to the condition of the cargo by including a “claused or dirty” clause in BOL.
 Along with the clause, the carrier can also put remarks about the condition of the cargo.
 The remarks can be torn packaging, broken cargo, less quantity, etc.

 For example, the exporter declares 60 cartons in the Bill of Lading.
 But, the carrier verifies that the shipment has 55 cartons only.
-Thus, the carrier puts a remark on BoL, saying “five cartons missing.”
+Thus, the carrier puts a remark on BoL, saying, “five cartons missing.”
 Now, the carrier will be responsible for delivering 55 cartons only.

 Let’s take another example.
 If an exporter ships machinery, but the carrier puts a remark on the Bill of Lading, saying “unprotected machinery.”
-Now, the carrier will not have the responsibility of any loss or damage to the machinery because of poor packaging.
+Now, the carrier will not have the responsibility for any loss or damage to the machinery because of poor packaging.

-The other prevailing names of the Soiled Bill of Lading are the Dirty Bill of Lading or the Foul Bill of Lading or Unclean Bill of Lading.
+The other prevailing names of the Soiled Bill of Lading are the Dirty Bill of Lading or the Foul Bill of Lading or the Unclean Bill of Lading.

 Does Bank and Buyer Accept Soiled Bill of Lading?

-It is possible that the buyer and seller renegotiate the price of the contract, and then only the buyer accepts the delivery of the cargo with Foul Bill of Lading.
+It is possible that the buyer and seller renegotiate the price of the contract, and then only the buyer accepts the delivery of the cargo with the Foul Bill of Lading.

 How to Prevent Soiled Bill of Lading?

-For example, the agreement is for the supply of 500 mobiles and BoL states the same thing, but the exporter is able to produce 400 units.
+For example, the agreement is for the supply of 500 mobiles, and BoL states the same thing, but the exporter is able to produce 400 units.
 Thus, it is important that the exporter informs about this to all parties before shipping the cargo.
 It would avoid any confusion or distrust between the parties.

 Also, importers can prevent such things by arranging for a pre-shipment inspection.
 This is the inspection of goods before it leaves the exporters’ premise.
 Importers have one more way to minimize such risk, and that is by going for an all risks cargo insurance policy.

 A Soiled Bill of Lading is a hassle for both – the exporter and importer.
-For a seller, it could result in no payment, less payment or a delay in payment.
+For a seller, it could result in no payment, less payment, or a delay in payment.
 For the buyer, it results in delay and loss of potential revenue.
 Thus, it is important that the seller and buyer take all precautions to avoid Soiled BOL.

 Frequently Asked Questions (FAQs)

-We also call the Soiled Bill of Lading as the Dirty BOL or the Foul BOL or Unclean BOL or Claused BOL.
+We also call the Soiled Bill of Lading as the Dirty BOL or the Foul BOL or Unclean BOL, or Claused BOL.